WHSL: History

 K. Darryl Jackson received the original construction permit for a new FM station from the Federal Communications Commission (FCC) on March 5, 1997.
 The new station was assigned the call letters WPRN-FM by the FCC on June 9, 1997.
 WPRN-FM received its license to cover from the FCC on January 9, 2003.

 In August 1999, K. Darryl Jackson applied to the FCC to transfer the broadcast license for WPRN-FM to Butler Broadcasting Corporation.
 The deal was approved by the FCC on November 5, 1999, and the transaction was consummated on November 30, 1999.
 Butler Broadcasting Corporation is 100%-owned by Darryl Jackson.
 WPRN previously broadcast the Christian-oriented God's Country Radio Network as "God's Country 107" prior to the network's closure in November 2010.
 On February 27, 2012, the station changed its call sign to WHSL.

 The station was donated to Joshua Coyle's Leap of Faith, LLC effective August 3, 2012.

 On an unknown date, the station went silent.

 WHSL returned to the air as of June 3, 2014.
 Effective December 15, 2014, Leap of Faith sold WHSL to WHSL, LLC, at a purchase price of $10,000.

 In the spring of 2017, WHSL changed their format from country to urban adult contemporary, branded as "Hot 107.7".

 Effective July 2, 2019, WHSL, LLC donated the station's license to Augustus Foundation Inc. in a transaction valued at $42,000.

+On February 12, 2024, WHSL went silent due to lightning damage at its transmitter tower.